anu0012/Predict_the_happiness_challenge/README.md

 2. Then I cleaned the text by removing punctuations, stopwords and by using techniques like stemming, lemmatisation.

-3. Then I generated handcrafted features like fraction of nouns, adjective, verbs and number of words, number of punctuations, mean word length etc.
+3. Then I generated handcrafted features like number of unique words, number of punctuations, number of words, mean word length etc.

 4. After that I generated text based features using TfidfVectorizer.
 I used 8000 features from it.
 Then I merged it with previously generated features.